boystrange/astro/2024-bodes-galaxy/index.md

 and M82 are subtle but pleasing, especially the blue spiral arms in the former galaxy.

-I went ahead stretching the stars-only image using Seti Astro's **Star Stretch**, also enabling green noise reduction.
+I went ahead stretching the stars-only image using [Seti Astro]'s **Star Stretch**, also enabling green noise reduction.
 I then obtained the final image using [ImageBlend].